 The chapter on nightshade, for instance, first appeals to Ibn Sina, who noted that the plant was cold and dry, and we then learn from a host of other authors how this cold and dry plant can be used to counteract diseases that are by nature hot and moist, and that it can have numbing or analgesic effects.

-The prevailing medical theory of the period was humoralism, a schema in which each person has a complexion subject to the four bodily humors—blood, phlegm, yellow bile, and black bile—which permeate the body and govern health and disease.
+The prevailing medical theory of the period was humoralism, a schema in which four bodily “humors”—blood, phlegm, yellow bile, and black bile—permeate the body and govern health and disease.
 Each humor has a given temperament on a spectrum from hot to cold, on the one hand, and from wet to dry on the other, and was influenced not just by medicines but also diet and activity.

-Beyond these causes, a central tenet of the medicine of the era was that the balance of the humors was similarly under the power of astrological forces.
+Another central tenet of the medicine of the era was that the balance of the humors fell under the power of astrological forces.
 This idea is illustrated in the image known as the “Zodiac Man,” which shows a human body in which specific parts of the body are correlated with signs of the zodiac, a band in the sky that is divided into 12 constellations or signs.
 (For example, the feet were correlated with the zodiac sign Pisces, represented by two fish.)
-These associations helped physicians choose times to administer medication, perform surgery, or balance the humors by letting blood, the principal rule being to avoid interfering with a specific body part while the moon was passing through its corresponding sign.
+These associations helped physicians choose times to administer medication, perform surgery, or balance the humors by letting, or withdrawing, blood, the principal rule being to avoid interfering with a specific body part while the moon was passing through its corresponding sign.

 The “Zodiac Man” shows a human body in which specific parts of the body are correlated with particular zodiacal signs.
 For example, the feet are correlated here with the zodiacal sign Pisces, represented by two fish.
 The “Zodiac Man” is one of the most common illustrations in medieval medical texts.
 This particular version of the image, however, is very rare.
 The German “Kalender” in which it appears is known only in three libraries throughout the world, with both other copies being in Germany.
 Detail from Es spricht der Meÿster Almanasor, 1483, Augsburg.
 The Huntington Library, Art Museum, and Botanical Gardens.